opencontainers/runc/config.md

     If defined, a directory MUST exist at the path declared by the field.
 * **`readonly`** (bool, OPTIONAL) If true then the root filesystem MUST be read-only inside the container, defaults to false.
-    * On Windows, this field must be omitted or false.
+    * On Windows, this field MUST be omitted or false.

 ### Example (POSIX)